Volunteering is Ministering to Others

 Stewardship of Talent is VOLUNTEERING

-The Church calls people to the responsible stewardship of their time, talent and treasure in support of the Church.
-This often takes the form of volunteering for a specific lay ministry, most of which are liturgical, catechetical, or involved in pastoral care and social justice.
+The Church calls people to be responsible stewards of their time, talent, and treasure in support of the Church.
+Stewardship of Talent takes the form of volunteering for a specific lay ministry, most of which are liturgical, catechetical, or involved in pastoral care and social justice.

 Liturgical lay ministries include parishioners who take Holy Communion to the sick and homebound, ushers or greeters who direct the seating and procession of the assembly.

-Catechetical lay ministries include catechists for Catechesis of the Good Shepherd, Children’s Liturgy of the Word, ministers who lead RCIA catechumens on Sundays, retreat leaders, youth group leaders, and organizations like Cub Scout, Boy Scouts and Girl Scouts.
+Catechetical lay ministries include catechists for Catechesis of the Good Shepherd, ministers who lead RCIA catechumens, youth group leaders, and organizations like Scouts.

 Pastoral Care & Outreach